wtonribeiro/nominal-ac/Impl/README.md

     c_unif_tree tr7;;

-Ir will generates inside forder Impl/ the latex file out.tex, which can be compiled with pdflatex and generate a out.pdf file.
+It will generates the latex file out.tex inside forder Impl/.
+This file can be compiled with pdflatex to  generate a out.pdf file.